 Before ending, I propose we think about the step-parent–resident parent relationship in a somewhat broader context.
 As Ayelet Blecher-Prigat and Merle Weiner suggest in separate essays, the emphasis in family law should be shifted away from romantic partnerships and toward co-parenting, which should be situated as “the central family bond between adults.”
 While these authors both emphasize achieving economic justice between co-parents, a more expansive, holistic reading of their arguments can point to a broader process that touches on the essence of my proposal: family law must recognize the horizontal relationships between co-parents, including parents who were a couple and are now separated, parents who brought a child into the world without ever being a couple, and other adults who play a parental role in jointly raising a child (including step-parents), even if some of them are not formally recognized as parents.
 To the extent that Blecher-Prigat and Weiner are correct, the creation of an ongoing legal relationship, distinct from the binary relationship between adults based on the fact of their joint parenthood, should apply not only to the economic aspects of the relationship (that is, to their financial obligations of the parties toward one another), but also to other obligations intended to protect the emotional bond of each of them to the child they have in common.
-In Blecher-Prigat's words: “The law must recognize that co-parenting is the basis for the imposition of mutual obligations between adults who share parenthood, including obligations of an economic nature.”
+In Blecher-Prigat’s words: “The law must recognize that co-parenting is the basis for the imposition of mutual obligations between adults who share parenthood, including obligations of an economic nature.”

 In my understanding, contrary to Weiner, “adults who share parenthood” may also include step-parents in the broad sense employed in this article.
 This is not to say that all of them share the same obligations to one another, especially not in the financial aspect.
 It is probably the case that the obligations between the two parents (a mother and a father) are more comprehensive and intensive than those between the step-father and the legal father and probably also between the mother and the step-father.
-In that sense, a scaled spectrum of obligations is called-for.
+In that sense, a scaled spectrum of obligations is called for.

 Given the high rate of divorce in many countries and the fact that a significant proportion of children are born to parents who do not have a permanent relationship, the likelihood of a child growing up with a step-parent (in the sense of a caregiver who is not a formal legal parent) is higher than ever.
 This reality necessitates a step-change in family law, to acknowledge the range of actual family relationships and to enable them to thrive.
-I believe the introduction of the concept of fiduciary to the family in general, and to the relationship between step-parents and non-resident parents, as an example, is an important normative step in this direction.
+I believe the introduction of the concept of fiduciary to the family in general, and to the relationship between step-parents and non-resident parents as an example, is an important normative step in this direction.